-If your course average is borderline (that is, 89, 79, 69, 59) you must retake the final exam if you want the opportunity to go up.
-Your average will go up depending on the average of all your test grades (Unit Tests, Midterm and Final, including any Final Exam adjustment).
+If your course average is borderline (that is, 89, 79, 69, 59) after taking the final exam, your average will go up depending on the average of all your test grades (Unit Tests, Midterm and Final, including any Final Exam adjustment).
 If the average of your tests grade is higher than the borderline score, you grade will go up.
 If your average is the same or lower than your borderline score, you grade will stay the same.
-To find if you are eligible to go up, find the average of your tests including the final and any adjustment.
+To find if you are eligible to go up, find the average of your tests.
 If this average is higher than your borderline score of 89, 79, 69 or 59, you will "go up".
 Otherwise, you will stay at your current grade.

 In addition to receiving help from your instructor, you should try to attend your respective campus math support area.
 The tutoring services provided by Valencia's math support centers will help you clarify course content.
 You can work on any specific College Algebra questions and you can get help with your required homework problems.
 All Valencia’s math support centers are very helpful.
 Valencia also offers free online tutoring (7 days/week, 24 hours/day), which is an excellent resource for online students.
 You can find the SmartThinking link in Blackboard and in Atlas.

 This Valencia website provides links to video tutorials created by Valencia math professors.
 The videos use a variety of technologies, and all simple to view.
 This link will take you there: http://valenciacollege.edu/math/liveScribe.cfm (Copy and paste the link to your browser if needed.)

 Once you are on the website, you only need to look for the course College Algebra and it will take you to specific videos for this class.
 HELPFUL SITE!